su-keerthi/Audio-Amplifier-Design/README.md

 ## 1. Differential Pre-Amplifier

-A BJT differential amplifier is used as the pre-amplifier stage.
+A BJT differential amplifier is used as the pre-amplifier stage for inital amplification and for common-mode signal rejection.

-### Purpose
-- Initial amplification
-- Noise reduction
-- Common-mode signal rejection

 ### Performance
 - Differential Gain ≈ 21.5
 - CMRR ≈ 19.53 dB
-- High input impedance
+- High input impedance and low output impedance
-- Low output impedance

 ---

 ## 2. Common Emitter Gain Stage

-The CE amplifier provides most of the voltage amplification.
+The CE amplifier provides most of the voltage amplification. designed for a gain of nearly 25.

-### Features
-- Gain designed around 25
-- Biasing optimized for active region operation
-- Gain adjusted to compensate for loading effects

 ### Final Values
 - RC = 7.2 kΩ